ukicomputers/yolonas-cpp/README.md

 ```cpp
 // YOLO-NAS Library written by Uglješa Lukešević (github.com/ukicomputers)
 ```
+Thanks to [Hyuto](https://github.com/Hyuto) for his work on ONNX implementation of YOLO-NAS in C++ which was utilized in this project.<br>
 Also, feel free to open new issues, and contribute it with opening pull request!

 ## References